FERTILITY SUPPLEMENTS THAT REALLY WORK

 I recommend iron for fertility for:

-• People with TCM (Traditional Chinese Medicine) blood deficiency patterns (TCM blood deficiency signs include: dizziness and seeing floaters in your vision, hands and feet falling asleep often, difficulty falling to sleep, restless sleep, heart palpitations, pale inner eyelids, thin pulse)
+People with TCM (Traditional Chinese Medicine) blood deficiency patterns (signs include: dizziness and seeing floaters in your vision, hands and feet falling asleep often, difficulty falling asleep, restless sleep, heart palpitations, pale inner eyelids, thin pulse)

 Floradix Iron has been specifically okayed by the MFM perinatologist group in the Twin Cities for pregnant patients to use.
 It is great for pregnancy or while trying to conceive, especially if you have thin lining concerns.

 Just be careful when it comes to iron supplements.
-Hemochromatosis is a genetic disorder that leads to too high of iron levels.
-If you aren’t sure what your levels actually are, have your clinic run a test to be sure it’s safe for you to add iron to your routine.
+Hemochromatosis is a genetic disorder that leads to too-high iron levels.
+If you aren't sure what your levels actually are, have your clinic run a test to be sure it's safe for you to add iron to your routine.

 Fish Oil for fertility.